 Read more: Chair Yoga for Mobility: 10 Must-Have Exercises for an At-Home Practice

-A simple way to warm up is to do 5 minutes of light cardio such as walking or jogging.
+A simple way to warm up is to do 5 minutes of light cardio, such as walking or jogging.
 This increases blood flow to your muscles and gets them ready for stretching.
-You can also turn any movement into a dynamic stretch and perform it in a controlled, repetitive motion through a full range of motion.
+You can also turn any movement into a dynamic stretch and perform it in a controlled, repetitive motion through a comfortable range of motion.
 Start slow, then gradually increase speed while maintaining form.
 For example, squats, arm circles, leg swings, and torso twists can be done fluidly to boost flexibility and blood flow, prepping the body for activity.

 Hold each stretch for at least 30 seconds to 1 minute.
 This will allow your muscles time to relax and lengthen.